A smart thermostat can easily lower your energy bill, and the technology will transform the way you think about heating and cooling your home.

 5. Let the Smart Thermostat Learn Your Routine

-The Nest Learning Thermostat highlights its ability to learn your routine and use its algorithm to reduce energy use.
+The Google Nest Learning Thermostat highlights its ability to learn your routine and use its algorithm to reduce energy use.
 After you turn up the heat at 8 a.m. for a few days, the smart thermostat will automatically program itself to warm the house before you get out of bed.
-If you enable the smart thermostat to know your phone’s location, it will trigger an eco-friendly mode when you leave for work.
+If you enable the smart thermostat to know your phone's location, it will trigger an eco-friendly mode when you leave for work.
 After a few days of initial use, the smart thermostat will determine the most comfortable and affordable way to regulate your home’s temperature.

 6. Incorporate Smart Scheduling

 A key benefit of smart thermostats is that they learn your daily routine, and you can essentially forget about needing to reprogram them.
 You can set the ideal home temperature for when you wake up, go to sleep, and arrive home, then just live your life.
 The smart thermostat will begin cooling your home in the evening to save energy, warm it before you get out of bed, and learn when you leave for work.
-Most smart thermostats, including Honeywell Lyric and Sensi, offer geofencing technology to regulate temperature when you're away, while other models incorporate motion sensors.
+Most smart thermostats, including the Honeywell Lyric and Emerson Sensi thermostats, offer geofencing technology to regulate temperature when you're away, while other models incorporate motion sensors.

 7. Use Weather Forecasts to Your Advantage

 Surprising cold snaps or snowstorms can change the weather in an instant while you are at work, and no one wants to arrive at an uncomfortably cold house.
-Smart thermostats like the Nest E use local weather forecasts to recognize when the temperature outside is unexpectedly changing.
+Smart thermostats like the Google Nest E use local weather forecasts to recognize when the temperature outside is unexpectedly changing.
 If necessary, the smart thermostat will turn on the heat early in order to have your home warm when you arrive.
 The same technology works in the summer to battle humidity and heat waves in a cost-effective way.